John Shields, PhD, MSW

 Senior Research Scientist I

-Working at the intersection of education, science, and technology, ETR’s Dr. John Shields and the SBHW team partners effectively with K-12 clients to support the health and wellness of all K-12 students.
+Working at the intersection of education, science, and technology, ETR’s Dr. John Shields and the SBHW team partner effectively with K-12 clients in support of their efforts to improve the health and wellness of all students and staff.